sandialabs/tracktable/Documentation/examples/python/heatmap.rst

 .. important:: `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ 0.18.0
    is required to successfully render maps and pass our internal tests.

-.. note:: The images generated from the below commands will have a large border around the rendered map, this is expected and correct.
+.. note:: The images generated from the commands below will have a large border around the rendered map; this is expected and correct.

 The simplest display type that Tracktable supports is the 2-dimensional histogram or `heatmap
 <http://en.wikipedia.org/wiki/Heat_map>`_.
 It requires points that
 contain longitude/latitude coordinates.
 The points can contain any number of other attributes but they will be ignored.
-All references to ``TRACKTABLE`` in the commands below is refering to the directory where you unpacked/installed Tracktable.
+In the examples below, ``TRACKTABLE_HOME`` refers to the directory where you unpacked/installed Tracktable.

-Run the example as follows
+Run the example as follows:

 .. code-block:: console

    $ python -m "tracktable.examples.heatmap_from_points" \
-      TRACKTABLE/examples/data/SampleHeatmapPoints.csv \
+      TRACKTABLE_HOME/examples/data/SampleHeatmapPoints.csv \
       HeatmapExample1.png

 Open the resulting image (``HeatmapExample1.png``) in your favorite